panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 then TypeScript will warn about that.

+When typing React props, be as restrictive as it makes sense.

 ### 2.2 *children* prop

-`children` is a special prop in React components: it holds the content between the opening and closing tag of the component.
+`children` is a special prop in React components: it holds the content between the opening and closing tag when the component is rendered: `<Component>children</Component>`.

-That's why the most often content of the `children` prop is the JSX element, which can be typed using a special type `JSX.Element`.
+That's why the most often content of the `children` prop is the JSX element, which can be typed using a special type `JSX.Element` (usually available globally in a React environment).

-Let's slightly change the `Message` component to support the `children` prop:
+Let's slightly change the `Message` component to use the `children` prop:

 ```twoslash include message-children
 interface MessageProps {